nencho83/CyclopsKing/README.md

 **1 one-dimensional** array that lists the main functionality of the game.
 The player can navigate and choose options from the Menu.

 ### 2. Cube generation
-The Cube is built using **1 three-dimensional** array with size 3x3x3.
+The Cube is built using **1 three-dimensional** array with size size 5x5x5.
 A random generator creates a path with exit, and when the game starts the player is positioned in the middle of the cube.

 ### 3. Player
 The Player class handles information about the player, his coordinates in the cube, the selected category of questions and his score.